80HD-0/GoldenLauncher/README.md

 # GoldenLauncher
 An open-source portable (and installable) Minecraft beta launcher.
 ## Installing
-Major updates are usually available in .deb form. if this one is not, install it this way.

 Though GoldenLauncher is portable, it can be conveniently installed to the system.
 It's rather simple.
 First, you will need to give the installer proper run permissions: <pre> ```bash chmod +x GoldenLauncherInstaller.sh ``` </pre>
 Then simply run the installer.
 It will install by default to your user application folder () but you can use the -d argument to choose a different directory (use --help or -h to see more)